Margaret Stewart, Mistress of Ochiltree: Career

 On 1 February 1591 she was listed as a member of the household of Anne of Denmark with her daughters Mary, Martha, and Jean.
 Margaret had a male and a female servant and a page.
+She was paid substantial sums from the royal treasury, and may have been a leading figure in the queen's household, a role known as "hofmesterinde" at the Danish court.

 James VI came to Holyrood Palace on 25 July 1595 from Stirling Castle, after receiving a letter from Sir Robert Melville assuring him the queen was ill, on the testimony of the Mistress of Ochiltree and other gentlewomen.
 There was some doubt over the queen's illness because a plot was suspected.

 On 11 October 1603 Margaret Stewart was given a royal pension of 300 and later 700 merks annually for her service to Anne of Denmark and her children from 1590 to 1603, and especially for looking after Lady Margaret, Duke Robert, and Prince Charles at Dunfermline Palace before he was put in the keeping of Alexander Seton, 1st Earl of Dunfermline.

-On 4 May 1621 she wrote from Dalkeith Palace to Sir Robert Kerr, a gentleman of the king's chamber, asking him to ask the King for payment of her pension by the depute treasurer Gideon Murrsy.
+On 4 May 1621 she wrote from Dalkeith Palace to her son and Sir Robert Kerr, a gentleman of the king's chamber, asking him to ask the King for payment of her pension by the depute treasurer Gideon Murray.
 She reminded him that she had served Anne of Denmark since the month of her arrival in Scotland to the day she left in June 1603.